pi3-14159265324/X2C/README.md

 ## 🛠️ Dataset Preprocessing

-A dataset preprocessing script has been uploaded to help correct image paths after downloading the X2C dataset.
+We provide a preprocessing script to correct image paths after downloading the X2C dataset (available soon).
 You can find it here: [`misc/dataset_preprocessing.py`](misc/dataset_preprocessing.py)

 **How to Use**